davidecaria/security-deep-dive/dcsync-attack/dcsync-attack-note.md

 - Credentail dumping
 The attacker may dump credentials on machines where administrators or privileged accounts have access

+### Attack flow

+Naming:

+- Attacker = Oscar
+- Domain controler = DC
+- Privileged user = Alice
+- Normal user = Bob

+Settings:

+Alice and Bob are users in the directory and have access to various resources in the network.
+Among them, the share access to a VM which would not necessary require privilege access, yet, both Alice and Bob access with their accoutns.
+Oscar would like to perform a DCSync attack to dump credentials from the domain controller and move lateraly in the network.
+Oscar has compromized Bob's account and got access to the VM where Alice and Bob work some time to time.

+Flow:

+1. Oscar is able to obtain the hash of Alice's password by dumping the predentials on the machine.
+2. Oscar performs a Pass-The-Hash(PtH) and uses the retrived hash to issue a Kerberos TGT request.
+3. The Key Distribution Center (KDC) issues a Ticket since the username and hash of the password match.
+4. Oscar can request a Ticket-Granting Service(TGS) ticket for specific service with the previosly obtained TGT, specifically, Oscar needs a ticket for the domain controller.
+5. After having obtained the necessary tickets, Oscar can perform a Pass-the-Tikect(PtT) and issue the correct request to the domain controller.
+6. The domain controller verifies the ticket and starts sending information back as if it was a replication with another Domain Controller.

 ### Example of the attack

 1. Initial Compromise: The attacker uses phishing to gain credentials for a regular user account.